 Initiatives will be accelerated in the life science field with the aim of maximizing the benefits of the production structure reforms advanced in fiscal 2013, and we will establish a revenue base that is responsive to changes in the business environment.
-At the same time, we will promote sales of high-margin, high-value-added products to enhance high-margin, high-value added products to enhance
+At the same time, we will promote sales of high-margin, high-value-added products to enhance profitability.
+In the industrial field, the competitive position Olympus has established in current areas of operation will be leveraged to drive expansion into new fields.
+By introducing new products into new fields, we will increase the scale of our earnings.